drbenvincent/BayesCovertAttention/README.md

 # Bayesian accounts of covert selective attention: A tutorial review

-**This code is also under licence: see LICENCE.txt.**

-This is the Matlab code associated with my paper:
+Matlab code associated with the paper:

-Vincent (in press) [Bayesian accounts of covert selective attention: A tutorial review]() Attention, Perception, & Psychophysics.
+> Vincent (in press) [Bayesian accounts of covert selective attention: A tutorial review]() Attention, Perception, & Psychophysics.
 DOI: 10.3758/s13414-014-0830-0

 If you find the paper and/or code useful, the best way to thank me is by citing me :)

+**This code is also under licence: see LICENCE.txt.**

 ## Problems, suggestions?
 Hopefully the code I provide here will be of use to people.
 If you have problems or require clarifications then I will try to be as responsive as possible.
 My preferred way of dealing with request is for you to create a GitHub issue.
 But feel free to email as well.